-The aim of the procedure is help determine what problems (if any) there are, by obtaining a sample of tissue for laboratory examination, and allow your doctor or consultant to advise you of the best treatment.
-You need to aware that there is a small risk that the result could come back inconclusive, meaning no diagnosis.
+The aim of the procedure is help determine if there is an abnormality by obtaining a sample of tissue for laboratory examination, and allow your doctor or consultant to advise you of the best treatment.
+You need to be aware that there is a small chance that the result could come inconclusive, meaning no diagnosis.
 Your referring Doctor will be in touch should this be the case.